I’ve been living mostly ‘unplugged’ these days and I love it, even if my Inbox for email is turning into a virtual mountain.

 The ability to truly inhabit our vulnerability is largely determined by the relationship with our own bodysoul.
 Those who are petrified in tissues and blood, whose skin is little more than a calcified shell and the heart locked in cold armor, for them the risk of opening will be little more than a mental exercise.
 It is the body that knows.

-I often think of (and admire) my younger brother’s lovely girlfriend, the talented Flora Bowley, an artist who teaches “brave, intuitive painting.”
+I often think of my younger brother’s girlfriend, an artist who teaches “brave, intuitive painting.”
 She urges her students (some of whom have never held a paintbrush) to venture past their limiting voices and critical judgments, to use their hands and get dirty, to try something new that doesn’t need to be perfect or even good.

-This is very close to the heart of it, I think, getting intimate with vulnerability while tearing off the bandages and shackles of shame, brush in hand.
-Now, I say, bring in breath and movement to dance a bit, further opening the pulsating mystery at our core.
+This is very close to the heart of it, I think, getting intimate with vulnerability while tearing off the bandages and shackles of shame, brush (or pen) in hand.
+Now, bring in breath and movement to dance a bit, further opening the pulsating mystery at our core.

 Friend, each day a hundred opportunities exist to play it safe, to hold back, to turn away from that quiet inner voice that whispers the bare truth.
 Step into the circle of authenticity instead, the ring of Soul Artists.